fbzz/nx-a/README.md

+# Fabio Comment

+The Unit test for demonstrating is the one from the tickets.tsx

 # Coding assignment

 The goal of this assignment is to showcase your ability to develop features and your coding style.
 Due to the time